 - Don't allow anyone, except your doctor or other Medicare providers, to review your medical records or recommend services.

 - Don't contact your doctor to request a service that you don't need.

 - Don't let anyone persuade you to see a doctor for care or services you don't need.

 - Don't accept medical supplies from a door-to-door salesman.
 If someone comes to your door claiming to be from Medicare or Medicaid, remember that Medicare and Medicaid don't send representatives to your home to sell products or services.

 - Don't be influenced by certain media advertising about your health.
 Many television and radio ads don't have your best interest at heart.

-- Don't give your Medicare card, Medicare number, Social Security card, or Social Security Number to anyone except your doctor or other authorized Medicare provider.
+- Don't give your Medicare card, Medicare Number, Social Security card, or Social Security Number to anyone except your doctor or people you know should have it.